ZacharyBournand/crave-finder/Sprint4.md

 - ratingHandler(): It is supposed to store a user's rating of a food item by accepting a POST request with a JSON payload containing information about the user who is submitting the rating.
 It then retrieves the user's ID from the MySQL "users" table and inserts the rating into another MySQL table called "ratings".

-- passwordAuthHandler(): It handles password changes for existing accounts by accepting a POST request with a User object; it then checks if the given username and password match an account in the database.
-If so, it is supposed to send the user a valid response message giving them the possibility to change their password.
+- passwordAuthHandler(): It handles user information verification for an existing account by accepting a POST request with a User object; it then checks if the given username and password match an account in the database.
+If so, it sends the user a valid response message, giving them the possibility to change their password.

+- newPasswordHandler(): It handles new password requirements verification for an existing account by accepting a POST request with a User object; it then checks if the given password matches the requirements for a password to be valid.
+If so, it sends the user a valid response message letting them know that their password has been updated successfully.

+- getUserRatingsHandler(): It handles individual user ratings' searches by accepting a POST request with the username.
+It then retrieves information from the MySQL "ratings" table that contains the ratings given by this user, and it sends it back to the front-end.

 Endpoints